CesarGonzalezM/Customfonts/README.md

   ```
   $style = $this->fonts->draw();
   ```
 * There you go!
-Print it, render it, add it to your template or the **** you always do
+Print it, render it, add it to your template or the **** you'll always do